-Cyproterone is a hormone therapy used to treat prostate cancer.
-It has the brand name Cyprostat.
+Cyproterone is a hormone therapy and is also know by its brand name Cyprostat.
 It is a type of drug called an anti androgen.

 You take cyproterone acetate either on its own, or with another type of drug for prostate cancer called a luteinising hormone (LH) blocker.

 - Goserelin (Zoladex)

 You might have cyproterone acetate with a luteinising hormone blocker to stop what is called a flare reaction.
 When you first start taking LH blockers you actually make more testosterone for the first few days or weeks, which increases the symptoms of the prostate cancer.
 This soon settles down, and after a few weeks you stop making testosterone.
 Cyproterone acetate helps to reduce any cancer symptoms caused by this temporary increase in testosterone.

 Cyproterone can also help to reduce hot flushes in men: